We founded our business with a clear purpose: to rebuild communities by making home-ownership affordable and accessible for working families.

 The Renter’s Trap

-The global financial crisis that started in 2007 left millions of families displaced, forced out of their homes and into often sub-standard rental accommodation.
-The devastating impact on America’s neighborhoods and communities can be felt to this day.
-Millions of homes have been left derelict or under-maintained.
+Home ownership is the biggest barrier to economic stability in the United States.
+But the global financial crisis that started in 2007 left millions of families displaced, forced out of their homes and into often sub-standard rental accommodation.
+The devastating impact on America’s neighborhoods and communities can be felt to this day as millions of homes have been left derelict or under-maintained.